didomi/unity/docs/android_problems_and_solutions.md

 ### 1- Problem & Solution

 Didomi-android-sdk setupUI takes AppCompatActivity class as argument but unity generates UnityPlayerActivity class which is extending from Activitiy.
 We are not able to set it as argument to setupUI method.
-With the default settings we are not able use didomi-android-sdk.
+With the default settings, we are not able use didomi-android-sdk.
 In order to solve the issue, At PostProcessor.OnPostProcessBuild we changed the generated code.
 We change UnityPlayerActivity so that it extends from  AppCompatActivity class instead of Activitiy class.

-Default Generated:
+Default Generated Code:
 public class UnityPlayerActivity extends Activity implements IUnityPlayerLifecycleEvents

-After PostProcessor.OnPostProcessBuild generated code updated like below.
+After PostProcessor.OnPostProcessBuild, the generated code is updated like below.

 import android.support.v7.app.AppCompatActivity;